javisantana/javisantana.com/_posts/2015-01-21-non-mercator-tiles.md

 });
 ```

-Notice nothing special needs to be added, just cartodb.js code that would work with mercator.
-Here
+Notice nothing special needs to be added, just cartodb.js code that would work with mercator
-is the interactive map:

-//TODO: map

-# vector features
+## vector features

 Leaflet provides a bunch of methods to work with vector features and guess what, they work as
 expected so you can use CartoDB SQL API to fetch geometry and render as a GeoJSON layers:

 ```
 // adds polygon for spain